seanchannel/autobluez/README.md

 # autobluez

 Project to automate bluetooth by scripting linux bluetooth tools.
+Caution: rough road ahead & you may want to explore several hundred other projects that do this with Python instead.

 ## Usage